-There are multiple ferries to Lombok from Padang Bai Port in Bali.
+There are multiple ferries to Lombok from Padang Bai Port in Bali every day.
 The price for a motorbike (including 2 persons) is 130k IDR (9.25$).
 A single adult ticket costs 46k IDR ($3.30).

-There are 3 immigration offices which process visa extensions in Bali.
-They are located (1) north of Bali in Singaraja, (2) in Depasar and (3) more to the south of Bali at Ngurah Rai.
+There are 3 immigration offices that process visa extensions in Bali.
+They are located (1) north of Bali in Singaraja, (2) in Denpasar and (3) more to the south of Bali at Ngurah Rai.

 We got our visa extended in October which is not considered to be a peak month.
 And the process took 7 days to complete.
 If moving to a new destination over this time, do consider that visa extensions require 3 separate trips to the immigration office.
 Therefore moving further away will entail a longer trip to get to the office on your next visit.

 |Packed meal from local markets||3k – 5k||Depending on size – this is mainly rice with a little bit of noodles & fish or chicken on top wrapped in paper in a cone shape (usually)|

 |Masakan Padang||15k – 20k||These have food on display at the front of the store.
 Price includes a meal with tofu, tempa, rice & vegetables.
-Expect to pay a bit more if adding meat (Redang).|
+Expect to pay a bit more if adding meat (Rendang).|

 |Street food: Bakso||10k||Meatball soup|